tanner-johnson2718/MEME_OS_3/Dynamic_Linking/README.md

 * When are these loaded on startup?
     * Or are they loaded on an as needed basis?
     * Once loaded, how does it know where it is??
+* How are .data and .text sections always at some distance from each other??
+    * especially in shared libraries
+* Lazy binding
+* find addrs of .data and .text sections in example
+* Add code to look at physical addresses?
+* what happens when a second function calls into lib when the first ref. prog is still running

 ## Linker Script Clean up